menovikov/performance-engineer-cheatsheet/network.md

   Proto Recv-Q Send-Q Local Address           Foreign Address         State       PID/Program name tcp        0      0```
 - When possible, avoid firewalls
-- When possible, do not use TCP/IP stack at all, e.g. Unix sockets are faster than TCP/IP sockets because of the lack of TCP/IP incapsulation overhead.
+- When possible, do not use TCP/IP stack at all, e.g. Unix sockets are faster than TCP/IP sockets because of the lack of TCP/IP encapsulation overhead.

 ### 3. Make sure that CPU is in the most efficient state
 - Linux allows you to configure network modes such as RSS (Receive Side Scaling), RPS (Receive Packet Steering), RFS (Receive Flow Steering), and XPS (Transmit Packet Steering).
 These modes optimize how packets are processed across CPU cores to improve performance in multicore systems.
 This method is useful when single CPU becomes a bottleneck in receiving packets.
 Here's how you can configure these modes: